mkat44/catlateral-mini/README.md

 # Flow
 Upon loading the page, a user can choose to destroy items, place them back on the shelves to destroy again later, and even add their own items to destroy in true Catlateral Damage style.

+# Organization
+The application is organized by making an API call to the SQL database to draw items onto the webpage.
+Dynamic elements are rendered using Handlebars.
+A user may add objects to the SQL database which then appear on the screen, ready to be destroyed.

 # Challenges
 Handlebars was a bit of a stretch to learn.
 It's always fun to learn new skills, though!